- U.S. citizen.

 - A grade point average of NOT LESS THAN 3.7 (or A-) for entire undergraduate career.

 The Marshall Scholarship has a campus process and requires a Stanford endorsement.
 Therefore, you need to be aware of two deadlines: a campus deadline and a national deadline.
-The campus deadline is in mid-August and the national deadline is always in early October.
+The campus deadline is typically in mid-July and the national deadline typically in early October.
 The application process is lengthy and requires many months of preparation.

 Should I apply?

 Important information, which can help you determine if the Marshall Scholarship is right for you, can be found here: https://stanford.box.com/v/RM-1-Should-I-Apply-2018 */